FadiniGIT/Razer-Blade-Stealth-Hackintosh-Guide/README.md

 * Battery - https://www.tonymacx86.com/threads/guide-how-to-patch-dsdt-for-working-battery-status.116102/
 * Trackpad - https://voodooi2c.github.io/#Installation/Installation https://github.com/MacForceOne/VoodooI2C
 * This is the guide I followed to set mine up https://www.tonymacx86.com/threads/guide-razer-blade-2017.242627/ as well as a few other resources online

-Disclaimer:
-~~I have not tried to install macOS following these steps above, what I did was take the parts from. the installation and add my files from a working machine to the - in hope that it will work and boot smoothly - best of luck to ya!~~

-I ended up reinstalling cause I messed up related to my system (yours will be fine, this was a dun goofed my me) and I followed my instructions and it seems to be up and running great!
-So glhf